tensorforce/tensorforce/README.rst

 TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe and DeepMind lab.
 The following algorithms are available (all policy methods both continuous/discrete):

-1. A3C using distributed TensorFlow
+1. A3C using distributed TensorFlow - now as part of our generic Model usable with different agents
 2. Trust Region Policy Optimization (TRPO) with generalised advantage estimation (GAE)
 3. Normalised Advantage functions (NAFs)